anammy/Unscented-Kalman-Filter/README.md

 4. make
 5. ./UnscentedKF

-Tips for setting up your environment can be found [here](https://classroom.udacity.com/nanodegrees/nd013/parts/40f38239-66b6-46ec-ae68-03afd8a601c8/modules/0949fca6-b379-42af-a919-ee50aa304e6a/lessons/f758c44c-5e40-4e01-93b5-1a82aa4e044f/concepts/23d376c7-0195-4276-bdf0-e02f1f3c665d)

-Note that the programs that need to be written to accomplish the project are src/ukf.cpp, src/ukf.h, tools.cpp, and tools.h

-The program main.cpp has already been filled out, but feel free to modify it.

-Here is the main protcol that main.cpp uses for uWebSocketIO in communicating with the simulator.
+The starter code from [Udacity](https://github.com/udacity/CarND-Unscented-Kalman-Filter-Project) was used.
+The code in the following files were completed to implement the UKF: src/ukf.cpp, src/ukf.h, src/tools.cpp, and src/tools.h.
+The program main.cpp uses uWebSocketIO to communicate with the simulator.

 INPUT: values provided by the simulator to the c++ program